Anne Lee Delano: Collegiate career

 Delano was an All-American in both field hockey and lacrosse for Northeastern University from which she graduated in 1935.
 Delano is one of the women's athletics pioneers and one of the six original inductees to the Northeastern University athletics Hall of Fame for her accomplishments in field hockey and lacrosse.

 International career

 Delano was the captain of the U.S. Touring Field Hockey Team that traveled to England, Scotland, and the Netherlands in 1948.
 Delano was also the captain of the U.S. Touring Volleyball Team to Great Britain in 1951.

-Academic and Collegiate Coaching Career
+Academic and collegiate coaching career

 Delano received her M.A. from Columbia University.